Homemade Halloween Candy Bars? Yes, Please!

 Meet Chef Jürgen

-Both bars feature a base consisting of crunchy cornflakes or crispy rice puffs with chocolate and are topped with substantial fillings before being covered with their chocolatey outer shell.
-Set it and forget it, and either serve it as is or cut it into bite-size pieces — you can’t get simpler than that.
+Both bars feature a base consisting of crunchy cornflakes or crispy rice puffs with chocolate; both and are topped with substantial fillings; and both are covered with a chocolatey outer shell.

-“I loved the Junior Schokolade candy bar growing up,” says Chef Jürgen, nostalgic for the white chocolate bar studded with crispy rice cereal featuring a cartoon Brontosaurus mascot that he could find during his youth in Vienna.
-“The dinosaur sold me.”
+“I loved the Junior Schokolade candy bar growing up,” says Chef Jürgen, who grew up in Vienna, Austria, where the white chocolate and rice cereal bar that featured a cartoon Brontosaurus on its wrapper was prolific.

 jurgen_halloween_candy_bar_2021

-Whichever recipe you choose, the end result is worth the effort (and you can swap the double-boiler for the microwave should you have time constraints).
-Soon your pantry will be fully stocked with homemade candy bars to your liking.
+Whichever recipe you choose, the end result is sure to delight (and you can swap the double-boiler for the microwave should you have time constraints).

 Learn more about earning a Pastry & Baking diploma at ICE.